Fall in NYC: 24 Things You Can’t Miss (By a Local!)

 • Christmas Markets: I have dedicated a whole post to the best Christmas Markets in NYC <– click to see.

-3. Green-Wood Cemetery Tours
+4. Green-Wood Cemetery Tours

 This 478-acre cemetery in Brooklyn was founded in 1838 and is a National Historic Landmark.
 Green-Wood offers stunning views of the skyline and hosts annual events, movie nights, concerts, and art installations.
-Sign up for a guided tour (either by foot or trolley) to learn more about its unique history.
+It’s so beautiful and vast that it used to get more visitors than Central Park, back in the day!

-7. Go Ice Skating in NYC
+6. Go Ice Skating in NYC

 Not only is ice skating one of the best winter activities in NYC, it’s also a great choice for late fall, as places open for the season in November.
 If you’re visiting NYC in December, you may even see snow flurries while you skate!

-11. NYC Parks for Fall Foliage
+8. NYC Parks for Fall Foliage

 To see the most impressive NYC fall foliage, head straight to some of the city’s most idyllic parks.